retroryan/real_estate_ai_search/squack_pipeline_v2/SQUACK_V2_FINAL_ARCHITECTURE.md

 The address transformation is particularly important - we restructure the address object to include the geo-point location array inside it, matching exactly how Elasticsearch expects to handle property addresses for location-based searches.

 **Neighborhood Silver Transformations**
 Neighborhoods require flattening of demographic and characteristic data to support faceted search.
-Users want to filter by population, median income, walkability scores, and school ratings.
+Users want to filter by population, walkability scores, and school ratings.
 We promote these metrics to top-level fields while maintaining the rich nested structures that contain detailed breakdowns and correlations.

 **Wikipedia Silver Transformations**
 Wikipedia articles require minimal transformation since they're already relatively flat.
 The primary change is creating proper geo-point arrays for articles that have geographic references, enabling location-based discovery of relevant content.